cathaoiragnew/cathaoiragnew.github.io/pages/cv.md

 - Mentored and supervised summer interns, enhancing their understanding of machine learning principles while fostering a collaborative and supportive research environment
 - Delivered comprehensive instruction on machine learning and deep learning principles, managed computer laboratories and virtual learning platforms and assisted students in identifying and resolving coding issues
-- <a href="https://scholar.google.com/citations?user=gZgIYMoAAAAJ&hl=en" style="color:blue; text-decoration: underline;">Published and co-authored several scholarly outputs</a>, contributing to the academic knowledge base in the field
+- <a href="https://scholar.google.com/citations?user=gZgIYMoAAAAJ&hl=en" target="_blank" style="color:blue; text-decoration: underline;">Published and co-authored several scholarly outputs</a>, contributing to the academic knowledge base in the field

 **Data Scientist**
 Fiserv | June 2021 - Sept 2021